Blasileosz/BarnaNetLibrary/README.md

 - For the task parameter, the given `B_MQTTTaskParameter` struct should be filled
 - MQTT Broker authentication
 	- SAS (Shared Access Signature) string
-		- This string needs to be generated using the Azure CLI: `az iot hub generate-sas-token --hub-name BarnaNet-IoTHubwork --device-id BB0 --duration 7200`
+		- This string needs to be generated using the Azure CLI: `az iot hub generate-sas-token --hub-name BarnaNet-IoTHubwork --device-id [B_MQTT_DEVICE_ID] --duration 7200`
 		- In order to be able to do this, DisableLocalAuth needs to be false, to enable local authentication
 		- To enable local auth: `az iot hub update --name <IoTHubName> --resource-group <ResourceGroupName> --set properties.disableLocalAuth=false`
-		- For the TLS session, the CA cert is also required: [DigiCert Global Root G2 root certificate](https://www.digicert.com/kb/digicert-root-certificates.htm#otherroots)
 	- X.509 certificate
 		- Each client requires a client certificate and a client key that it presents to the server.
 The server checks whether the presented cert any key was created from the root CA certificate.
 		- For this project the root CA certificate was self signed, otherwise the CA cert would have been purchased from a security firm like Entrust